Year-End Financial Planning For Rental Property Owners

 Remember—rental property owners can deduct mortgage interest.
 Prepaying your January mortgage will increase your interest deduction for this year.

 If you travel for your rental property business, the expenses may be deductible.
-Remember to record your mileage along with hotel, airfare, and meal costs.
+Remember to record your mileage and hotel, airfare, and meal costs.

 Capital improvements or fixed assets are significant purchases that can affect the value of your property, as well as your annual depreciation deduction.
 If your property will need a new appliance, roof, or HVAC system soon, consider making the purchase this year.